blacklightpy/vaultofknowledge/Draft Philosophy.md

 Energy can be displaced from one place to another.
-Energy is drawn to other energy sources.
-Energy can also repel other energy sources, but then they repel each other with the same intensity.
+Energy sources draw other energy sources towards itself.
+They can also repel other energy sources.